cwarden45/DTC_Scripts/Sequencing.com/README.md

 There is also a "**Santa and Me | Compare Your DNA to St. Nick**" under the "*Children*" category.
 However, given the results above, I think that you should at least expect limitations in the "Santa" reference.
 I therefore question if this provide a balanced educational tool that gives children a sense the current utility of genomics.
 However, to be fair, I ran out of App uses this month, and I canceled the subscription.

 Simiarly, I was going to check how much the results varied for my 23andMe data or my Genes for Good data.
 However, "1 App" counts for 1 use.
 I would need 3 Apps in order to run the same application on 3 samples for myself.

+## Cannabis DNA Health Report

+I am not sure if there are any legal problems with offering this (at least in some locations).

+I also probably do not know what should be the "truth" results.
+However, my guess is that many of the results should be viewed critically, and I thought this might help in giving others a sense of the of results that you can obtain (possibly with extra cost).

+The run-time is longer than the other apps.
+However, once available, I will post and summarize the results.

+Again, I was going to check how much the results varied for my 23andMe data or my Genes for Good data.
+However, "1 App" counts for 1 use.
+I would need 3 Apps in order to run the same application on 3 samples for myself.

+In general, one goal of all the postings is to help critically assess the results.
+So, providing a report should not be considered an endorsement.
+In fact, if offering my opinion, I would probably **not** encourage purchasing any of the app results that I have downloaded.